evilsocket/nerve/README.md

 **Nerve is a tool that creates stateful agents with any LLM — without writing a single line of code.** Agents created with Nerve are capable of both planning _and_ enacting step-by-step whatever actions are required to complete a user-defined task.
 This is done by dynamically updating the system prompt with new information gathered during previous actions, making the agent stateful across multiple inferences.
 - **Automated Problem Solving:** Nerve provides a standard library of actions the agent uses autonomously to inform and enhance its performance.
 These include identifying specific goals required to complete the task, devising and revising a plan to achieve those goals, and creating and recalling memories comprised of pertinent information gleaned during previous actions.
 - **User-Defined Agents:** Agents are defined using a standard YAML template. _The sky is the limit!_ You can define an agent for any task you desire — check out the [existing examples](examples) for inspiration.
+- **Universal Tool Calling:** Nerve will automatically detect if the selected model natively supports function calling.
+If not, it will provide a compatibility layer that empowers the LLM to perform function calling anyway.
 - **Works with any LLM:** Nerve is an LLM-agnostic tool.

 <p align="center">